eduidl/ElasticFusion-Dockerfile/README.md

 # ElasticFusion Dockerfile

-Dockerfile for use of [ElasticFusion](https://github.com/mp3guy/ElasticFusion)
+Dockerfile for use of [ElasticFusion](https://github.com/mp3guy/ElasticFusion) with RealSense

 ## Requirements